Yes, Pet Health Insurance Is a Real ThingSeptember 25th, 2015

 After all, we buy our pets Halloween costumes and t-shirts, only the best toys, and treat them just like the human members of the family.
-Slippers is no longer just a cat—she's your fur baby and likes to think she's the head of the household.
+Slippers are no longer just a cat—she’s your fur baby and likes to think she’s the head of the household.

 Dogs and cats even get checkups and physicals just like their human counterparts—but should you be buying them health insurance, too?

 Insurance for pets has been around for about 30 years, ever since Lassie received the first pet insurance policy in the United States in 1982.
 Today in North America, some 1.4 million pets have insurance plans of their own.
 That’s about 1 percent of all furry companions.

 As Liz Watson from the Hartville Pet Insurance Group explains, pet health insurance really pays off when big medical issues or traumatic accidents happen.

 “You wouldn’t think about driving without insurance for your car.
 You wouldn’t think about not having dental insurance for your children.
 This is the same thing,” Watson says.
 “It’s there to protect you from the unforeseen events.”

 Pet health insurance works essentially the same way human health insurance works.
 Each plan comes with a monthly premium, and some have deductibles or co-pays that come with each vet visit.

 Most dog and cat insurance plans cover injuries and accidents (think a swallowed sock or car accident).
 Others cover more major procedures and illnesses, such as stomach issues, cancer, and diabetes.
 Still other plans even have “wellness” coverage that helps shoulder the cost of regular vet visits and includes things like heartworm treatments and shots.